-- RESEARCH QUESTION: Wasn't there another episode near the end of the series in the Patrick/Gish era in which a boy genius in the conspiracy storyline move a chessboard piece using TK.
+- RESEARCH QUESTION: Wasn't there another episode near the end of the series in the Patrick/Gish era in which a boy genius in the conspiracy storyline moved a chessboard piece using TK?
 Know the episode name?
-Or was that in the first movie?
+He was staying at a safe hidden location.

 X-Men (film series)

 , Movies (2000 - present): based on the Marvel comics, it showcased mutant characters who have various psychic powers including telekinesis and other forms of psychokinesis.
 The female character Jean Grey, also known as Phoenix, has very strong telekinetic powers.
 Magneto can create and control magnetic fields, allowing him to move metal in super powerful ways and also some nonmetallic objects, like humans, using the principle of diamagnetism.

 - X-Men, Movie (2000).
 The first film in the series, it starred Patrick Stewart (Professor Xavier), Hugh Jackman (Wolverine), Ian McKellen (Magneto), Halle Berry (Storm), Famke Janssen (Jean Grey), James Marsden (Cyclops), Rebecca Romijn (Mystique), Ray Park (Toad), Anna Paquin (Rogue), and Tyler Mane (Sabretooth).